How Long Does Molly Last? Withdrawal Side Effects, Risks, & Treatment Options for MDMA / Ecstasy

 Over ten percent of seniors in high school have used MDMA at least once.

 Source: University of

 Michigan’s Monitoring the Future

 In 2020, 0.9% (or over 2.6 million) of those 12 and older reported using MDMA (Ecstasy) in the previous 12 months.

 A projected 0.6% of eighth-graders, 0.7% of tenth-graders, and 1.1% of twelve-year-olds reported using MDMA in the previous year in 2021.

 Three brain molecules are activated more by MDMA, which are:

-- Dopamine– increases activity and energy and works with the reward system to reinforce behaviors.
+- Dopamine increases activity and energy and reinforces behaviors with the reward system.

-- Norepinephrine– elevates blood pressure and heart rate, which are dangerous for those who already have heart and blood vessel issues.
+- Norepinephrine– elevates blood pressure and heart rate, which are dangerous for those with heart and blood vessel problems.